Urinetown: The Musical at St James Theatre

 A show based on the regulation of urine and defecation does not sell itself for its gravity, but supply and demand for our ever-increasing population has forever been a real and problematic issue, and will only escalate, until that day when the world’s resources finally run out.
 Writers Mark Hollmann and Greg Kotis have turned something horrifying and real into a musical fundamentally about urinating.
 And they’ve done it exquisitely.

-Urinetown: The Musical is on at St James Theatre until May 3rd 2014, for further information or to book visit here.
+Urinetown: The Musical is at St James Theatre until 3rd May 2014.
+For further information or to book visit the show’s website here.

 Watch the creative team talk about Urinetown here: